In this guide, we go over how to sell your book on Kindle Direct Publishing KDP step by step. Publishing ebooks has never been easier.

 📚Books are Amazon’s #5 bestseller category

-📱Amazon’s Kindle is one of the most popular e-reading device
+📱Amazon’s Kindle device is one of the most popular e-readers

 ✍️Amazon’s KDP Select program allows you to sell in Kindle stores and Kindle Unlimited